Yang233666/KGE-Calibrator/README.md

 ## 🏃‍♂️ Running the Code

-To train a KGE model and calibrate it with KGEC:
+To train a KGE model, such as TransE, and calibrate it with KGEC:

 ```bash
 python Main-Transe.py